 Imagine how such flexibility could transform interaction with key accounts.
 In trusted relationships, data flow both ways, enabling all partners to connect the dots and spot trends that they might not recognize on their own.
 Dynamic partnerships also require more frequency of interaction and alignment on processes, which can strengthen bonds and create more opportunities for innovation.

 At the same time, less strategically important retail partners could be transitioned to a B2B online portal that enables them to manage their own ordering and planning with light-touch support.
-That would lead to lower costs for manufacturers and higher satisfaction from retailers that want less friction and more flexibility around managing
+That would lead to lower costs for manufacturers and higher satisfaction from retailers that want less friction and more flexibility around managing product flow.

 Digitize: Deploy digital tools to drive greater efficiencies

 The COVID-19 pandemic has ushered in the era of contactless commerce.
 Shutdowns immediately forced companies to prioritize processes and products that minimize the risk of infection.
 The crisis also accelerated plans to digitize more aspects of order taking, delivery, and customer service.
 It forced consumer-goods companies to minimize human contact in the production and delivery of their products, just as it forced retail partners to minimize human contact in their distribution facilities and stores.

 We see three priorities for field-sales forces coming out of the crisis: digitizing route-to-market models for getting their products in front of customers, automating in-store activities, and using advanced analytics to gain deeper insights on shoppers and product performance.

 As consumer-goods sales teams have turned to telesales and online-ordering platforms in response to the pandemic, many have discovered that retail customers prefer those digital options to in-person calls.
 Such models are also more efficient for manufacturers, which means telesales, messaging apps, and specialized B2B e-commerce platforms are likely to retain their popularity after the crisis passes.